HATECODER/BUET-CSE-SESSIONAL/README.md

 # BUET-CSE-SESSIONAL-TASK
-This doc contains the links to all of my theory classes of BUET CSE.
+This doc contains the links to all of my sessional tasks of BUET CSE.

 ## Table of Contents: